Centrica prepared for takeover approach - chairman

-LONDON Britain's largest energy supplier Centrica (CNA.L) has made preparations in case it is approached with a takeover offer, the utility's chairman said at the company's annual shareholders' meeting in London.
+LONDON, April 27 Britain's largest energy supplier Centrica has made preparations in case it is approached with a takeover offer, the utility's chairman said at the company's annual shareholders' meeting in London.

 "Do we have, as a matter of just good governance, an approach to dealing with potential takeovers?
 Absolutely we do," said Centrica Chairman Rick Haythornthwaite on Monday.